 Most fungi are free living in the environment and few of these are capable of causing infection in an otherwise healthy individual but can be responsible for life-threatening infections in patients with lowered immunity.

-For symptoms and general information on athlete’s foot and thrush, visit NHS Choices.
+For symptoms and general information on athlete’s foot and thrush, visit NHS.UK.

 UK Clinical Mycology Network